Overview of Kansas Taxes

 Kansas Capital Gains Tax

 Capital gains in Kansas are taxed as regular income.
-Both long- and short-term gains are subject to the income tax rates listed above, with a top rate of 5.70% for tax years 2023 and 2024.
+Both long- and short-term gains are subject to the income tax rates listed above, with a top rate of 5.70% for tax year 2024.

 Kansas Sales Tax